Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 **Using a medieval inspired siege-weapon to launch bean bag bunnies** - Fire projectiles across the room using our trebuchets!
 Can you work out how to make them go really far?

-Last initially checked on 2023-02-12 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-02-13 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->